Dubai Investment Fund: History

 In 2010 DIF acquired a stake in a solar panel manufacturer, JinkoSolar.
 They made further investments in China Construction Bank, Tencent, and Samsung in 2011.

 In 2014 the fund acquired a stake in another publicly traded renewable company, Brookfield Renewable Partners along with the acquisition of shares in a major steel producer, ArcelorMittal.
 In the following year, DIF added Northland Power, SolarEdge, and Sunrun to their portfolio.
 The fund also invested in Facebook during the same year.

 In 2016 DIF invested in China Steel Corp.
 From 2016 to 2017, the fund further made investments in IT sector by acquiring stake in publicly listed companies such as AutoDesk, Booking Holdings, Qualcomm, Intuit, VMware, and PayPal.

-In 2020 DIF continued their acquisition spree and invested in Dell Inc, Shopify, and HP Inc.
+In 2020 DIF continued their acquisition spree and invested in Dell, Shopify and HP Inc.

 In 2021 it was reported that their total assets increased to more than $320 billion.

 In July 2022 Eustace Osborn was made the head of the ESG Investment Department.

 In August 2022 it was announced that DIF will invest in a 600 MW wind power project which is located in North Africa.
 Several sources estimate that this investment will be one of the largest in the wind energy sector in the North African region in 2022.
 In the same year, they established another department related to environmental, social, and governance.

 By mid-2022 DIF had offices in 20 countries across several regions with over 7300 customers spread out over 61 countries.

 In September 2022 DIF decided to invest in a Niobium mining project, named Ignitica Minerals, in Brazil and Nigeria.
 The project will become operational in 2025 and in which the company will invest $430 million over a period of five years.
 In the same month, it was announced that DIF will invest in two Australia-based startups and the projects would generate about 300W.
 Previously, the fund announced that it is investing in three projects in Europe.